Through The Fibro Fog

 butternut squash and apple soup in a white bowl on a board.

-🥣 More flavourful soups
+🥣 More flavorful soups

-• celery and leek soup in a white bowl with a spoon in it on a blue cloth next to a bowl of herbs.
+• butternut leek soup in a white bowl topped with herbs and pumpkin seeds on a blue cloth.

-Celery and Leek Soup
+Butternut Leek Soup

-I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
-And please do leave a star rating if you tried the recipe!
+I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
+And please do leave a star rating if you've tried the recipe!

 📖 Recipe